ahmedgamal74-cmp/Deep-Learning-Models-Optimization-and-Deployment-on-Edge-Devices/README.md

 # Optimize and Deploy Deep Learning Models on Edge Devices

-Welcome to our official repository for the graduation project titled **"Optimize and Deploy Deep Learning Models on Edge Devices"**, developed by:
+Welcome to our official repository for the graduation project titled **"Optimize and Deploy Deep Learning Models on Edge Devices"**

 **Mentored by:** Si-Vision